nullonerror/nullonerror.org/_posts/2022-08-26-kind-kubernetes-with-docker-compose.md

 ---
 layout: post
 title: >
-  Kind (Kubernetes in Docker) with Docker Compose
+  Kind (Kubernetes in Docker) with Docker compose
 ---

 ### What is this?